SanderMertens/flecs-cpp_tools/README.md

 # flecs-cpp_tools
 This repository contains a collection of useful tools built on top of the public Flecs API.

+## Building
+The library is header-only.
+Just copy the headers of the features you need to your project.

 ## Observer
 Observers allow an application to subscribe to component updates of specific entities.